HeinrichHartmann/HeinrichHartmann.github.io/_posts/2012-09-10-Dissecting-Hello-World.md

 [LinuxForums.org - ELF using readelf and objdump](http://www.linuxforums.org/articles/understanding-elf-using-readelf-and-objdump_125.html
 ).

-As far as I understand the ELF format is a container format for executable files suitable for the Linux operating system.
+ELF is a container format for executable files suitable for the Linux operating system.
 Before a program can run on the CPU a [loader](http://en.wikipedia.org/wiki/Loader_(computing)) or [dynamic linker](http://en.wikipedia.org/wiki/Dynamic_linker) program (in our case [ld.so](http://www.kernel.org/doc/man-pages/online/pages/man8/ld.so.8.html)) of the OS is called which servers the following tasks: